 How to get a dog to stop nipping completely

 The funny thing about a dog nipping is that he will nip at your kid but not at you.
-We have already looked at some of the reasons why your dog may nip children.
-In such a case, you have the obligation to stop the habit before it becomes more serious.
+We have already looked at some of the reasons why your dog may bite children.
+In such a case, you must stop the habit before it becomes more serious.

 In addition, you will have to teach your dog how to go to his safety zone.
-He needs to know how to withdraw to situations that make him uncomfortable rather than engage in a confrontation.
+He needs to know how to withdraw from situations that make him uncomfortable rather than engage in a confrontation.
 For instance, if your dog is not exactly friendly towards guests, teach him to go to his crate.
-Every time you have someone coming over, instruct him to go to his bed or crate as your guests come in.
+Every time you have someone coming over, instruct him to go to his bed or box as your guests come in.

-In order to get your dog to stop nipping, use the following tricks:
+To get your dog to stop nipping, use the following tricks:

 Understand the circumstances causing him to nip

-This should be the very first step you take once you see your dog nipping.
+This should be the first step you take once you see your dog nipping.
 There are various circumstances in which your dog may nip.
 In most cases, puppies nip during playtime.
 When you are playing with a puppy, it is natural for him to engage in some rough play.

 Fear and anxiety

-Understand that this is not going to be the playful kind of a bite.
-In fact, this is associated with aggression whereby you find your dog growling angrily.
-Therefore, it is important to ensure that this does not happen.
+Understand that this will not be the playful kind of a bite.
+This is associated with aggression, whereby you find your dog growling.
+Therefore, it is essential to ensure that this does not happen.
 Warn visitors to approach the dog from the front to avoid scaring him.
-In addition, your visitors should steer clear of your dog’s safety zone at all times.
+In addition, your visitors should always steer clear of your dog’s safety zone.